mwgeurts/mvct_dose/README.md

 ## Installation and Use

 To install the TomoTherapy MVCT Dose Calculator Tool as a MATLAB App, download and execute the `MVCT Dose Calculator.mlappinstall` file from this directory.
 If using git, execute `git clone --recursive https://github.com/mwgeurts/mvct_dose`.
 Then, create a folder (the default is `./GPU`) and copy each beam model into it.
-To change the location of this folder, edit the line `handles.modeldir = './GPU';` in the function `MVCTdose_OpeningFcn()`.
+To change the location of this folder, edit the line `MODEL_PATH = ./GPU` in the `config.txt` file.

 Next, the TomoTherapy MVCT Dose Calculator Tool must be configured to either calculate dose locally or communicate with a dose calculation server.
-If using local calculation, `gpusadose` must be installed in an execution path available to MATLAB.
-If using a remote server, open `CalcDose()`, find the statement `ssh2 = ssh2_config('tomo-research', 'tomo', 'hi-art');`, and enter the IP/DNS address of the dose computation server (tomo-research, for example), a user account on the server (tomo), and password (hi-art).
+By default, the tool will always search locally first (`gpusadose` must be installed in an execution path available to MATLAB).
+If not found, the tool will attempt to connect to a remote server using the name and access credentials in the `config.txt` file.
 This user account must have SSH access rights, rights to execute `gpusadose`, and finally read/write acces to the temp directory.
 See Accuray Incorporated to see if your research workstation includes this feature.
 For additional information, see the [tomo_extract](https://github.com/mwgeurts/tomo_extract) submodule.

-To run this application, call `MVCTdose` from MATLAB.
+To run this application, start it from the MATLAB Apps menu (if installed this way) or call `MVCTdose`.
 Once the application interface loads, select browse under inputs to load the CT and structure set inputs.
 Then enter the remaining inputs and click "Calculate Dose".

+### Loading Patient Archives

+To load a TomoTherapy patient archive, after clicking Browse under "Select Image Set" change the file type to Patient Archive (*.xml).
+Then, navigate to and select the _patient.xml file in the patient archive.
+The tool will scan the archive for all approved treatment plans, and if multiple are found, prompt the user to select which plan to load.
+The CT image, structure set, and IVDT will then be loaded from the treatment plan.

+Finally, all scheduled MVCT procedures for the selected plan will be parsed from the archive and populated in the Slice Selection dropdown menu on the application interface.
+The procedures will be listed by the scan acquisition start and end IEC-Y values.
+Selecting one of these values from the dropdown menu will update the slice selection image to reflect the scan actually performed on that day.
+In this manner, this tool may be used to estimate the actual dose delivered to a patient as a result of the slices selected by the radiation therapists.

+### Loading Structure Sets

+When loading structures, each structure is compared to a pre-loaded atlas (see [structure_atlas](https://github.com/mwgeurts/structure_atlas) for more information).
+Structures that match known exclusions (planning structures, etc) are not loaded.
+Structures that do not match any atlas names are still loaded and given an initial Dx value of 50%.
+The atlas also contains default Dx values for each structure.
+To load all structures, edit the load flags in the atlas to 1.

+### Beam Model Selection

+As described above, multiple beam models may be loaded into the MVCT Dose Calculator Tool to enable the user to investigate different beam energies or other model-specific parameters.
+These files will be copied to the computation server along with the plan files at the time of program execution.
+Each beam model must be contained within a unique folder under the model folder and contain the following beam model files:

+* dcom.header
+* lft.img
+* penumbra.img
+* kernel.img
+* fat.img

+### Customized Sinograms

+By default, the MVCT Dose Calculator Tool assumes the MVCT is acquired with all MLC leaves open.
+However, customized MLC leaf pattern may be used for dose calculation.
+To use a custom leaf pattern, select a beam model and click the radio button labelled "Custom Sinogram".
+Two inputs will become available: a file browser (to select the MLC sinogram) and projection rate.

+The custom sinogram file must be a binary file containing 64 x n leaf open times, where n is the number of projections.
+Each leaf open time can be single (32-bit) or double (64-bit), big or little endian, and must be between zero (leaf closed) and one (leaf open).
+The recommended format is single little endian values.
+The projection rate value will determine the length of each projection, and the scan length/gantry period will determine the total number of projections needed.

+If the provided sinogram contains fewer projections than what is needed based on the scan selection, the remaining projections will assume all leaves are closed.
+If the provided sinogram contains more projections, the sinogram will be truncated based on the length needed to deliver the scan.

 ## Compatibility and Requirements